Gleneagles Hospital Penang

 Gleneagles Hospital Penang (GPG) is a private hospital in George Town within the Malaysian state of Penang.
-Established in 1973, the 360-bed tertiary care provider houses over 85 doctors which cover a wide array of medical specialties, supported by more than 1,100 employees (nurses, allied health personnel and support staff).
+Established in 1973, the 380-bed tertiary care provider houses over 85 doctors which cover a wide array of medical specialties, supported by more than 1,100 employees (nurses, allied health personnel and support staff).
 The hospital now consists of its original six-storey building and a 19-storey annex.

 History

 The Gleneagles Hospital Penang was established in 1973 and was originally a three-storey hospital with 70 beds.
 It was located at the junction of Jalan Cantonment and Jalan Bell.
 The hospital was subsequently expanded to six floors in 1977, housing 132 beds.
 In 1989, Parkway Pantai, a Singapore-listed healthcare firm, acquired the majority control of the hospital, which was then renamed the Gleneagles Medical Centre.
 The hospital was expanded again in 2013, with the completion of a 19-storey annex.
-Today it is known as Gleneagles Hospital Penang and accommodates 360 beds.
-The CEO of Gleneagles Hospital Penang is Mr. Ivan Loh.
+Today it is known as Gleneagles Hospital Penang and accommodates 380 beds.
+The acting CEO of Gleneagles Hospital Penang is Mr. Ng Bong Seng.

 Gleneagles Hospital Penang is one of 16 hospitals operated by Pantai Holdings Sdn Bhd (Pantai Group), which is part of Parkway Pantai Limited, a subsidiary of IHH Healthcare Berhad (IHH).